JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 ### Customizing the XML Format of Persisted Values

  > Please consider using annotation parameters only to achieve backward compatibility.
-> Otherwise, please feel free to file issues about serialization cosmetics.
+ > Otherwise, please feel free to file issues about specific serialization cosmetics.
  >
  {type="note"}